leanspace/terraform-provider-leanspace/README.md

 - kind: optional if not an `ASSET`
 - tags: optional, zero to multiple blocks
 - nodes: zero to multiple blocks (filled by the API)
-- norad_id: optional, only usefull for ASSET
+- norad_id: optional, only useful for ASSET
-- international_designator: optional, only usefull for ASSET
+- international_designator: optional, only useful for ASSET
-- tle: optional, only usefull for ASSET
+- tle: optional, only useful for ASSET
     - list of exactly 2 strings
+- latitude: required if kind = GROUND_STATION
+- longitude: required if kind = GROUND_STATION
+- elevation: required if kind = GROUND_STATION

 Nesting of nodes is not possible.
 Instead, set the `parent_node_id` field for the child node (see `examples/nodes` for an example).